harrybehn/powerbiportfolio/README.md

 ### Dashboard Link : https://app.powerbi.com/groups/me/reports/384d017e-e935-44dc-9e7d-1626c1a36de1/ReportSection

 This Power BI dashboard is one of the projects that i created in my current job as a Data Analyst in an integrated resort but using fictional data.
-This dashboard provides insights into **gaming performance metrics** by analyzing **Unique Players, Theoritical Win, Actual Win and Coin In Statistics** across different nationalities ,gaming areas and game type in weekly , monthly and yearly basis.
+This dashboard provides insights into **gaming performance metrics** by analyzing **Unique Player count, Theoritical Win, Actual Win and Coin In Statistics** across different nationalities ,gaming areas and game type in weekly , monthly and yearly basis.

 ---

 ## 📊 Dashboard Overview

 ### 🔹 Unique Players, Theo Win, Actual Win & Coin In Analysis
-- Monitor unique players, Theo Win, Actual Win & Coin In by **nationality** (Philippines, USA, Others).
+- Monitor Unique Player, Theo Win, Actual Win & Coin In by **nationality** (Philippines, USA, Others).
-- Compares Unique player, Theo Win, Actual Win & Coin In against **previous weeks** (P1W, P2W, P3W).
+- Compares Unique Player count, Theo Win, Actual Win & Coin In against **previous weeks** (P1W, P2W, P3W).
 - Shows **percentage change** vs. the same day last week.

 See dashboard screenshot